cdoremus/deno-fresh-oauth/README.md

 **Appendix: Development and Troubleshooting Tips**

-- To debug the demo application in Chrome, run the `debug` task, browse to `chrome://inspect` and click on the `inspect` link.
+- A debugger can be your friend here because there's a lot going on during the OAuth flow.
+To debug the demo application in Chrome, run the `debug` task, browse to `chrome://inspect` and click on the `inspect` link.
 The Dev Tools `sources` tab will come up where you can set breakpoints, step through the application code and view object values.
 If no source comes up in the tree view, you may need to click on 'add folder to workspace' and manually add your workspace folder.
 - To retest OAuth flow, revoke app access by going to Settings -> Applications -> Authorized OAuth Apps.
 Find the app on the list and select Revoke from the menu.
 You also need to delete the 'session' cookie in the browser Dev Tool's